ErykMikolajewicz/reasoning_benchmark/README.md

 ## How Does the Benchmark Work?

-- The LLM plays a game against the **Stockfish engine** (with search depth limited to **1 ply**, i.e., depth=1), making Stockfish play rather weakly.
+- The LLM plays a game against the weak **Stockfish engine**.
-- This prevents the LLM from being immediately outclassed and allows meaningful differentiation between results.
-- The game lasts 30 moves.
-After the opening phase, a chess engine evaluates the position after each move.
-At the end, an average is calculated.
-- The first 5 moves are not counted, since the opening phase is mostly memorization rather than real reasoning.
-- If the LLM wins, it gets the maximum score for all remaining moves
-- If it loses or makes an illegal move, it gets the minimum score for the rest of the game.
+- When party is ended every move is evaluated.
+- Moves in debut are discarded.
-- A tie results in a score of zero for all following moves
+- The LLM score is calculated as the average of all positions scores.
-- Scoring uses the standard chess evaluation, ranging from +32 pawns (best) to -32 pawns (worst)
-- The better the position achieved by the LLM, the stronger its reasoning and planning capabilities.
+- More about it in [methodology](docs/methodology.md)

 ## Flag models results